AlexandriaDAO/core/README.md

 The use of AI is restricted to pre-prompted models in DAO-approved Canisters.
 In this way, the AI does not know what the user asks or wants, its output cannot be biased by the user, and its authenticity can be ensured.

-That said, UncensoredGreats AI lets you choose input from limitless source material and does everything to limit model censorship in the process.
+That said, Alexandria AI lets you choose input from limitless source material and does everything to limit model censorship in the process.
 In other words, if the information you’re looking for is not in our database, and it exists somewhere, you can format it, add it, and use it without delay or permission.

 The only condition though, is that source material must be an ebook (.epub), but not necessarily books in the traditional sense.